roytang/blog/content/quotes/tic.md

 ### 964

-<hunter> i know you guys rely on me to bring levity
+&lt;hunter&gt; i know you guys rely on me to bring levity

-<hunter> i have failed you
+&lt;hunter&gt; i have failed you

 ---